 DISM.exe /Online /Cleanup-image /Restorehealth

-After you pasted these commands, you can close the command prompt.
-The above two commands scan the available windows OS boot image and the upcoming updates boot image.
-It’s better to restart your computer after you have executed the above two commands, before attempting to download the update again.
+After you paste these commands, you can close the command prompt.
+The above two commands scan the available Windows OS boot image and the upcoming updates boot image.
+It’s better to restart your computer after you have executed the above two commands before attempting to download the update again.

 FAQs